GAMS-dev/gamspy/docs/index.rst

         CLI Reference
         ^^^

-        GAMSPy comes with a command line interface to install solvers, licenses and much more.
+        GAMSPy comes with a command line interface to install solvers, licenses, and much more.
-        The cli reference contains the descriptions of possible command-line arguments for GAMSPy cli.
+        The CLI reference contains descriptions of possible command-line arguments for GAMSPy CLI.

         +++